thebeebs/Content/speaking.md

 updated: 2018/01/07 05:00:00
 ---

-I’m happy to speak at pretty much any developer event.
+I’m happy to speak at pretty much any developer event in Europe, the Middle East or Africa.
 Here are a few topics that I’m talking about at the moment, but if you have a specific topic feel free to ask me.
-I can present on most Cloud, Web, C# or JavaScript topics.
+I can present on most Cloud, Web, JavaScript or C# topics.
 Contact me at martin dot beeby at oracle.com

 > Martin spoke at the Hyperledger London Meetup and he was fantastic!
 Very experienced speaker with great ideas on how to make his talks entertaining and interactive!
 >